gruntwork-io/docs/docs/pipelines/maintain/extending.md

 ### Adding infrastructure deployer to the new repo (RefArch & Standalone)

-Pipelines can be triggered from Github events in many repositories.
+Pipelines can be triggered from GitHub events in many repositories.
 In order to configure Pipelines for the new repository, you need to add a step in your CI/CD configuration for the repository that uses the `infrastructure-deployer` CLI tool to trigger Docker image builds.

 ```sh
 export ACCOUNT_ID=$(aws sts get-caller-identity --query 'Account' --output text)